 “A winning combination of pragmatism and insight.” - Partners Guide to the Legal Profession

-She is highly skilled in dealing with multi-cultural issues having worked with many organisations in the UK on equality policy implementation and also as an international mediation consultant working in dozens of countries around the world including Egypt, Georgia, Hong Kong, India, Lebanon, Nigeria, Pakistan, Rwanda, South Africa and the USA.
+She is highly skilled in dealing with multi-cultural issues having worked with many organisations in the UK on equality policy implementation and also as an international mediation consultant working in dozens of countries around the world including Egypt, Georgia, Hong Kong, India, Lebanon, Moldova Nigeria, Pakistan, Rwanda, South Africa and the USA.

-As well as having a busy mediation practice, Heather is Head of CEDR’s Mediator Training Faculty from 2005 – 2018 and continues to enjoy training others in the skills of mediation, nationally and internationally.
+As well as having a busy mediation practice, Heather was Head of CEDR’s Mediator Training Faculty from 2005 – 2018 and continues to enjoy training others in the skills of mediation, nationally and internationally.

 Articles by Heather